Web Resources for Bayesian Model Averaging (BMA):

 - The Econometrics Toolbox by James P. LeSage includes a

-chapter11.mfrom Gary Koop's book 'Bayesian Econometrics' implements the application of Fernández, Ley and Steel (2001): Model uncertainty in cross-country growth regressions (JAE) in Matlab.
-Note that his code is tailored to this single application, but its shortness provides a useful starting point for extending the routine. - Magnus, Powell and Prüfer provide Matlab code for FLS 'benchmark' BMA.
-However, their implementation does not provide for MCMC sampling and is therefore not suitable for cases with more than 15 variables.
-(Note that BMS toolbox for Matlab can emulate their routine 'bma_est'.)
-Moreover Magnus, Powell and Prüfer provide a routine for 'weighted-average least squares'.
+from Gary Koop's book 'Bayesian Econometrics' provides a basic implementation in Matlab for the application in Fernández, Ley and Steel (2001): Model uncertainty in cross-country growth regressions (JAE) - Magnus, Powell and Prüfer provide Matlab code for their 'weighted-average least squares'.
 This method is related to BMA but differs from most other implementations in theory and practice.

 - Gauss: